A paca is a rodent that belongs to the genus Cuniculus under the family Cuniculidae.

 Pacas are 20 to 30 in (50 to 77 cm) in length, excluding the 5.1 to 9.1 in (13 to 23 cm) short tail, weighing 13 to 31 lb (6 to 14 kg), and are also known to be the sixth-largest rodents in the world.

-Similar to guinea pigs, pacas have small ears, square heads, virtually invisible tails, and sides patterned with stripes and spots.
+Like guinea pigs, pacas have small ears, square heads, virtually invisible tails, and sides patterned with stripes and spots.

 Pacas have 4 – 7 horizontal lines of stripes and blotches along their flanks.
-They have a robust and heavy appearance, though their legs are relatively tiny and long.
+They have a robust and heavy appearance, though their legs are tiny and long.

 Pacas have 4 toes on each forefoot and 5 on their hind feet (of which 2 are short and barely touch the ground).
 Young pacas have skins covered with horny scales about 0.079 in (2 mm) in diameter.

-There is virtually no difference between both the male and female.
+There is virtually no difference between the male and female.
 The average lifespan of pacas in the wild is approximately 13 years.

 They dive into the water when they feel threatened and can stay submerged for about 15 minutes.